ianic/tls.zig/readme.md

 ### Client authentication

-If server requires client authentication set `authentication` attribute in options.
+If server requires client authentication set `auth` attribute in options.
 You need to prepare certificate bundle with client certificates and client private key.

 ```zig
     // Load client certificate